Neville Gallimore

-Neville Gallimore (born January 17, 1997) is a Canadian American football defensive tackle for the Dallas Cowboys of the National Football League (NFL).
-He played college football at Oklahoma.
+Neville Gallimore (born January 17, 1997) is a Canadian professional football nose tackle for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Oklahoma Sooners, and was selected by the Dallas Cowboys in the third round of the 2020 NFL draft.

-Early years
+Early life

 Gallimore's parents were born and raised in Jamaica.
 He originally attended St. Patrick's High School, where he played defensive tackle.
-He opted to transfer to the Canada Prep Academy in Welland, Ontario, which allowed him to travel through the United States and compete against some of the top high school football programs.
+Gallimore opted to transfer to the Canada Prep Academy in Welland, Ontario, which allowed him to travel through the United States and compete against some of the top high school football programs.

-He was the first Canadian born player to be invited to participate in the U.S. Army All-American Bowl, but couldn’t suit up because of a knee injury in 2015.
+In 2015, he was the first Canadian-born player to be invited to participate in the U.S. Army All-American Bowl, but couldn’t suit up because of a knee injury.
 After receiving 30 scholarship offers from U.S. schools, Gallimore committed to the University of Oklahoma to play college football.

 College career

 Gallimore redshirted his first year at Oklahoma in 2015.
 As a freshman in 2016, he played in all 13 games, starting six of the last eight contests, while recording 40 tackles (4 for loss) and one sack.

 As a sophomore in 2017, he played in 12 of 14 games, starting the first five contests, before missing 2 due to injury.
 He tallied 28 tackles (one for loss) and one sack.
 He had a career-high 9 tackles and half a sack against Tulane University.

 As a junior in 2018, he started 13 of 14 games, posting 50 tackles (5 for loss), 3 sacks and 2 forced fumbles.
 He had 5 tackles in the Big 12 Championship 39–27 win against the University of Texas.
 He made 8 tackles against the United States Military Academy.

 As a senior in 2019, he started 14 games, registering 30 tackles (7.5 for loss), 4 sacks and 2 forced fumbles.
 He finished his college career with 148 total tackles (18 for loss), 9 sacks, 5 forced fumbles and 3 College Football Playoff appearances.